 With 43 years of sustained, visionary leadership by Barbara Flammang and Wade Killefer, KFA has developed a culture that is inclusive and employee driven.

 We value open communication and collaboration.
 Everyone has a voice at the table.
 We value individuality and mutual respect.

 We encourage each other to be brave and take chances, especially in taking on responsibilities beyond comfort zones.
 There is mutual respect and a desire to see everyone succeed at whatever they are challenged to do.
 We learn as we go, unafraid to ask for help along the way, and we take responsibility for sharing our acquired knowledge with others.

 We value the responsibility to serve our communities.
 Our partners devote significant time and energy on the boards of local and industry organizations such as HPOZ Boards, Boys and Girls Clubs, SCANPH, Step Up on Second, and ULI, and encourage the firm to champion the causes that are important to us.

 KFA believes that what fuels our enthusiasm outside the office enhances our understanding of the world and informs our architectural work.
 Our office is a diverse group of artists, chefs, athletes, travelers, and musicians whose passions and accomplishments are shared with the office on a weekly basis.

-A third of our staff of 60 has been on board 10 years or more.
+Over a fourth of our staff of 60 has been on board 10 years or more.
 In the architecture industry, KFA’s staff retention is unmatched and we feel that not only helps sustain our culture, but helps our clients by giving them consistent service and productivity.

 KFA has been recognized as one of LA’s best places to work by the Los Angeles Business Journal, and we are proud to have been named the 2016 Firm of the Year by the AIA California Council.